shileiphys/ble_app_multilink_relay/readme.md

 This is a modified version of nRF ble_app_hrs_rscs_relay example, which can be used together with devices running ble_app_multiperipheral example.
-Using helper functions to only allow single connection to the same BLE address
+Use helper functions to only allow a single connection to the same BLE address